aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 - `PLACEHOLDER_CUSTOM_AMI_ID`: if using a custom AMI then replace with the custom AMI ID (`ami-12356790abcd`).
 - `PLACEHOLDER_PUBLIC_SUBNET`: change to the id of a public subnet to host the head-node (`subnet-12356790abcd`).
 - `PLACEHOLDER_PRIVATE_SUBNET`: change to the id of a public subnet to host the compute nodes (`subnet-12356790abcd`).
-- `PLACEHOLDER_SSH_KEY`: ID of the SSH key you'd like to use to connect to the head-node.
+- `PLACEHOLDER_SSH_KEY`: ID of the SSH key you'd like to use to connect to the head-node, use the name of the key.
 You can also use AWS Systems Manager Session Manager (SSM).
 - `PLACEHOLDER_CAPACITY_RESERVATION_ID`: if using a capacity reservation put the ID here (`cr-12356790abcd`).